England name unchanged squad for third Test against India

 By James Dale

-England have named an unchanged 13-man squad for the third Test against India - but Ben Stokes may be considered depending on the outcome of his trial.
+England have named an unchanged 13-man squad for the third Test against India - but Ben Stokes may be considered after he walked free from court on Tuesday.

 England vs India